UMD: A Globally Connected University

 Disciplines Available: Biotechnology, Chemical Engineering, Civil Engineering, Computer Engineering, Designing and Innovation, Electrical Engineering, Environmental Engineering, Food and Nutrition, Mathematics, Mechanical Engineering, Physics, Sustainable Energy, and Wind Energy

 DTU offers courses in Danish or English.
-The language of instruction will be listed next to the course.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Technical University of Denmark will be converted as follows: